home-assistant/home-assistant.io/source/_posts/2018-04-24-launch-google-assistant-support.markdown

 To get started:

  - [Enable Home Assistant Cloud](/cloud/#enabling-the-cloud)
- - [Install our skill for Google Assistant](https://assistant.google.com/services/a/uid/00000091fd5fb875).
-Alternatively, you can find it by opening the Google Home app -> Home Control, tap on the blue + at the bottom right and find Hass.io in the list.
+ - Install our skill for Google Assistant.
+As of this writing, the link is not live yet: you can find it by opening the Google Home app -> Home Control, tap on the blue + at the bottom right and find Hass.io in the list.
  - Optional: [Tweak the devices](/cloud/google_assistant/) that are getting exposed to Google Assistant.

 Things to note: